Dr-R-Eggman/Codename-Engine/README.md

 * rendering backend

 It is designed to be the most efficient and the most readable, as Pygame doesn't have many tutorials, yet alone for OOP.

+##TOP SECRET##
+This is a virus to corrupts Stock Market, bringing all traded companies values down to 0.